 Dairy: Contains difficult-to-digest proteins that can cause digestive distress and damage.

 High-fat foods: Can damage good bacteria and worsen gut permeability (hi, leaky gut), allowing toxins to escape from your intestines.

-With changes like these, you can make real progress to heal your skin from the inside-out.
-But don’t forget to also care for it from the outside-in!
+With changes like these, you can make real progress in healing your skin from the inside out.
+But don’t forget to also care for it from the outside in!